- Download our Moving to New Zealand Guide (PDF)

 Is it difficult to acquire permanent residency in New Zealand?

 There are many ways to acquire permanent residency in New Zealand, but expats will have to live and work in the country for a number of years before they are eligible to apply.
-New Zealand has many different types of visa's and work permits available for initial entrance into the country.
+New Zealand has many types of visas and work permits available for initial entrance into the country.
 Certain requirements will then need to be fulfilled before one is able to become a permanent resident.

 Is it difficult to get a job in New Zealand?